almostengr/nsbe-mp.org/docs/programs.md

 STEM (Science, Technology, Engineering, and Math) field.
 This is done though various community outreach events and providing scholarships for graduating high school seniors and collegiate students.

+Below are the programs that we offer.
+Click the program name below to read more information about it.

 * [E-Day (Engineering Day) At The Park](/eday)
 * [Central Alabama NSBE Jr. Chapter](/nsbejr)
 * [NSBE MP Scholarship](/scholarship)